 - the post-hearing phase where the parties may comment on the outcome of the evidence proceedings and the court renders its decision.

-Generally, and subject to a number of exceptions, state court civil proceedings in Switzerland are commenced by lodging a request for a conciliatory hearing, which is ordinarily a prerequisite for the filing of legal action in civil matters before state courts.
-In practice, the settlement rate for such conciliatory hearings can exceed 50 per cent (e.g., in the city of Zurich the conciliation authorities settled 64.5 per cent of the cases in 2017).
-However, in particular if the value in dispute is high, conciliatory hearings only rarely lead to a settlement of the dispute.
+Generally, and subject to a number of exceptions, state court civil proceedings in Switzerland are commenced by lodging a request for a conciliatory hearing, which is ordinarily a prerequisite for the filing of a legal action in civil matters before state courts.
+In practice, the settlement rate for such conciliatory hearings can exceed 50 per cent.
+However, in particular if the value in dispute is high, conciliatory hearings only rarely lead to the settlement of a dispute.
 Consequently, in cases where the value in dispute exceeds 100,000 Swiss francs, the CCP foresees a possibility for the parties to consensually waive the holding of such a conciliatory hearing.
 A plaintiff may furthermore waive the holding of a conciliatory hearing if, among other things, the defendant is domiciled outside Switzerland or if its whereabouts are unknown.
 The parties can agree to revert to mediation in lieu of holding a conciliatory hearing.
-However, should the mediation process fail, the plaintiff will have to request the issuance of a writ permitting them to file the claim from the body that would have held the conciliatory hearing had it not been replaced by the mediation process.
+However, should the mediation process fail, the plaintiff will have to request the issuance of a writ permitting it to file the claim from the body that would have held the conciliatory hearing had it not been replaced by the mediation process.
 In this respect, for multiple reasons not many parties have in the past opted for mediation instead of a conciliatory hearing.
-Nonetheless, it appears that mediation as such is gaining more and more attention including in commercial disputes.
+Nonetheless, it appears that mediation as such is gaining more and more attention, including in commercial disputes.